SalesforceLabs/ampscript-core/README.md

 | GTL | ⛔ Not Supported |

 ### ⚠️ AMPScript Support
-The language has full grammar support, but very little runtime support at the moment.

 | Feature | Summary |
 |----------|---------|
 | Ampscript Blocks `%%[]%%` | ✔️ |